Joshua DuBois

 Managing Director

 Nicholas I. Wiggins currently serves as Managing Director at Values Partnerships.
 Prior to this position, he worked at the National Association for the Advancement of Colored People (NAACP).
-During his six year tenure at NAACP, he assisted in the planning and execution of the NAACP Image Awards and the organization’s Annual Convention, served as the lead on its NAACP Experience expo and Leadership 500 Summit, and developed external relations strategy for the chairman and board of directors.
+During his six year tenure at NAACP, he developed the external relations strategy for the chairman and board of directors, assisted in the planning and execution of the NAACP Image Awards and the organization’s Annual Convention, and served as the lead on its NAACP Experience expo and Leadership 500 Summit.

 Nicholas began his career as a member of the faculty of the Newark Boys Chorus School (NBCS), an independent school for young men in Newark, New Jersey.
-At NBCS, he offered students in grades fifth through eighth a daily dose of American and African American history, world culture, and civics.
+He currently serves as a member of the school's Board of Trustees and Chair of its Alumni Board.

 Kelsei Wharton